 Ductwork and Gas Lines: The kind of boiler you pick might mean changing your current ductwork (or putting in new ductwork).
 For a gas boiler, you might have to bring in a plumber to set up a new gas line.

-Asbestos Removal: If your contractor discovers asbestos while checking your current ductwork, your project expenses might go up a lot.
-You'll have to hire a professional to take out the asbestos, and this can cost between $1,200 and $3,000.
+Asbestos Removal: Asbestos Removal: If your contractor discovers asbestos while checking your current ductwork, your project expenses might go up significantly.
+You’ll need to hire a professional for safe removal, which can cost between $1,200 and $3,000.
+Experts from Asbestos Australia, emphasize that licensed removalists have the specialized tools and knowledge to handle asbestos safely.
+Disturbing asbestos can release dangerous particles into the air, endangering everyone in the vicinity.

 Time of The Year: Boiler installation costs often go up in winter since more people want to heat their homes.
 While boiler prices might be lower in the summer, you'll have to pay the regular price in winter.
 Also, heating contractors might ask for a higher hourly rate during their busy winter months.